 I post a lot about creative writing, because it’s what I love.
 But it’s not what pays the bills.
 I work as a Technical Writer.
-I know some of you are young and looking toward the future with starry eyes and crossed fingers and diplomas at the ready.
 Some of you, like the me of Before Now and Still Now, want to write books and become a published author.

 Yet if you look at some getting published statistics (and some bestseller statistics), it’s highly unlikely to live off of being a novelist.
 Don’t despair!
 If you’re in it for the money, you’re in it for the wrong reasons.